HOPE for a Robust Parameterization of Long-memory State Space Models: Unravel a Mystery: Hankel Singular Values in Initialization and Training

 \item The upper bound is tight up to a factor of $n$.
 That is, given \textit{any} $\Gamma$, $\Delta_\mathbf{A} \leq \min_j |\text{Re}(a_j)| / 2$, and $\Delta_\mathbf{B} \leq \min_j |b_jc_j|$, there exist two systems $\tilde{\Gamma}_\mathbf{A}$ and $\tilde{\Gamma}_\mathbf{B}$, with transfer functions $\tilde{G}_\mathbf{A}$ and $\tilde{G}_\mathbf{B}$, respectively, that satisfy the above perturbation conditions and have

 \end{enumerate} \end{thm}

-The proof can be found in~\Cref{sec:proofperturb}. \Cref{thm.perturbS4D} says that when a diagonal LTI system starts to deviate, its stability depends on two things: the proximity of its poles $a_j$ to the imaginary axis and the magnitudes of $\mathbf{B}$ and $\mathbf{C}$.
-We first explain why each of these might cause a problem and then use~\Cref{thm.perturbS4D} to show why $\Gamma_1$ is unstable during training.

-As stated in~\cite{baker2015fast}, ``[the Hankel singular values] decay more rapidly the farther the $\Lambda(\mathbf{A})$ falls in the left half of the complex plane,'' where $\Lambda(\mathbf{A})$ is the spectrum of $\mathbf{A}$, which is equivalent to $\{a_1, \ldots, a_n\}$ in the diagonal case.
-Hence, many diagonal LTI systems with a high $\epsilon$-rank would have eigenvalues $a_j$ close to the imaginary axis, making the system unstable.
-Moreover, one may believe that $\|G\|_\infty$ is highly related to $|b_jc_j|$, and hence, the fact that the system's stability depends on $|b_jc_j|$ is not an issue.
-However, this is not true as a system with a small transfer function may have an arbitrarily large system matrix $\mathbf{B} \circ \mathbf{C}^\top$.
-Such a system can be numerically hazardous to work with even without perturbation due to the so-called cancellation errors~\cite{yu2024hankel}.
+The proof can be found in~\Cref{sec:proofperturb}. \Cref{thm.perturbS4D} says that when a diagonal LTI system is trained, its numerical stability depends on two things: the proximity of its poles $a_j$ to the imaginary axis and the magnitudes of $\mathbf{B}$ and $\mathbf{C}$.
+We defer the discussion of $a_j$ to the end of this subsection.
+One may imagine that $\|G\|_\infty$ is related to $|b_jc_j|$, and hence, $|b_jc_j|$ plays no role in the \textit{relative} numerical stability (i.e., $\|G - \tilde{G}\|_\infty / \|G\|_\infty$) of the system.
+However, this is not true as a system with a small $\|G\|_\infty$ may have an arbitrarily large $\mathbf{B} \circ \mathbf{C}^\top$ (see~\Cref{fig:svdperturb} (Left)).
+Working with such a system can be numerically hazardous even at inference time due to the so-called cancellation errors~\cite{yu2024hankel}.
+Later, we show that our HOPE parameterization does not suffer from these issues.

-We can now understand why $\Gamma_1$ is much more sensitive to perturbation than $\Gamma_3$.
+Combined with the spectral information of the state matrices $\mathbf{A}$,~\Cref{thm.perturbS4D} lets us explain why systems initialized by $\texttt{init}_1$ are much more sensitive to perturbation than those initialized by $\texttt{init}_3$.
 In~\Cref{fig:svdperturb}, we show the locations of the poles $a_j$ and their associated magnitudes $|b_jc_j|$.
-Compared to $\Gamma_3$, the poles of $\Gamma_1$ are much closer to the imaginary axis whereas the values of $|b_jc_j|$ are also much larger.
-Hence, by~\Cref{thm.perturbS4D}, the system $\Gamma_1$ should be much less stable than $\Gamma_3$.
+Compared to the systems from $\texttt{init}_3$, the poles of the systems from $\texttt{init}_1$ are much closer to the imaginary axis whereas the values of $|b_jc_j|$ are also much larger.
+Hence, by~\Cref{thm.perturbS4D}, they are much more sensitive to training, and therefore lose numerical ranks easily.
 This is indeed seen in~\Cref{fig:svdperturb}.

+\Cref{thm.perturbS4D} delivers a disturbing message.
+As stated in~\cite{baker2015fast}, ``[the Hankel singular values] decay more rapidly the farther the $\Lambda(\mathbf{A})$ falls in the left half of the complex plane,'' where $\Lambda(\mathbf{A})$ is the spectrum of $\mathbf{A}$, which is equivalent to $\{a_1, \ldots, a_n\}$ in the diagonal case.
+Hence, many diagonal LTI systems with a high $\epsilon$-rank, i.e., those that we earlier found necessary for an SSM to capture the long-range dependency, would have eigenvalues $a_j$ close to the imaginary axis, making the system more sensitive to perturbation and thus the training less numerically stable.